oasis-tcs/odata-specs/docs/odata-csdl-json/odata-csdl-json.md

 element.
 The latter situation is referred to as *targeting* in the remainder of this section.

+The *host* of an annotation is the model element targeted by the annotation, unless that target is another annotation or a model element (collection, record or property value) directly or indirectly contained in another annotation, in which case the host is the host of that other annotation.

 If the value of an annotation is expressed dynamically with a path expression, the path evaluation rules for this expression depend upon the model element by which the annotation is hosted.
-In this subsection, an annotation is said to be *hosted* by its target, unless that target is another annotation or a collection, record or property value of another annotation, in which case it is hosted by the same model element that also hosts that other annotation.

 For annotations hosted by an entity container, the path is evaluated starting at the entity container, i.e. an empty path resolves to the entity container,